What Machine Learning Is

 A perceptron takes some inputs, multiplies each by a weight, adds them up, and outputs a decision.
 Learning means adjusting those weights: every time it gets an example wrong, it nudges its weights so it is a little more likely to be right next time.
 Repeat that over many examples and the weights settle into a pattern that separates the classes.
 That nudging-toward-less-wrong is, at heart, what all model training does.

 A single perceptron can only separate data with a straight line, so it cannot solve problems like XOR.
-Stacking perceptrons into layers (a multi-layer perceptron) removes that limit and is the foundation of deep learning, which the training and evaluating page builds on.
+Stacking perceptrons into layers removes that limit: in a multi-layer perceptron (MLP), an input layer receives the data, one or more hidden layers combine and transform it, and an output layer gives the decision, each neuron passing its result forward to the next layer.
+This layered structure is the foundation of deep learning, which the training and evaluating page builds on.

 Try it yourself: the perceptron simulator trains a single neuron on logic gates.
 Watch its boundary line rotate as it learns, and watch it fail forever on XOR until a hidden layer is added.